How to complain about your landlord in the UK

 If complaints and letters have not resolved the issue, formal proceedings are the next step.
 The right forum depends on what you are claiming.

 The First-tier Tribunal (Property Chamber) handles most housing disputes between private landlords and tenants in England.
-This includes rent repayment orders, challenges to rent increases under Section 13, and disputes about property conditions.
+This includes rent repayment orders, challenges to a rent increase (your landlord proposes it by a Section 13 notice, and you apply to the tribunal for a Section 14 determination), and disputes about property conditions.
 It is not a court in the traditional sense.
-The process is less formal, you do not need a solicitor, and there is no fee for most applications.
+The process is less formal and you do not need a solicitor, though many applications carry a fee.
+A rent repayment order, for example, carries a flat application fee plus a separate hearing fee if the case is listed.
+Check the current amounts on GOV.UK, and apply for fee remission if you are on a low income.

 For deposit disputes, the faster route is through your deposit protection scheme's free adjudication service.
 If your deposit is held in a government-approved scheme, you can apply for adjudication without going to tribunal.
 Adjudication decisions usually take 28 days.

-For disrepair claims where you are seeking compensation, you may need to go through the county court using the N208 form for Part 8 claims.
+For a disrepair claim seeking compensation, the usual route is a county court claim for damages under the Pre-Action Protocol for Housing Conditions Claims.
 This is more formal and worth getting advice on before you file.
-See the N208 form guide for tenants for the process.
+A Part 8 claim (the N208 form) fits a narrower case, such as asking the court to order works rather than damages.
+See the N208 form guide for tenants for where it applies.

-Rent Repayment Orders are one of the most financially significant routes available to tenants.
-If your landlord has committed a relevant offence, including operating an unlicensed HMO, failing to comply with an improvement notice, or illegal eviction, you can apply to the First-tier Tribunal for an order requiring them to repay up to 12 months of rent.
+A Rent Repayment Order can be worth a large sum.
+If your landlord has committed a relevant offence, including operating an unlicensed HMO, failing to comply with an improvement notice, or illegal eviction, you can apply to the First-tier Tribunal for an order requiring them to repay up to 2 years of rent (12 months for offences before 1 May 2026).
 The full guide to applying for a Rent Repayment Order covers eligibility and the application process in detail.

 Harassment is not a vague term in housing law.
 It has a specific legal definition under the Protection from Eviction Act 1977, and it covers a range of conduct that landlords sometimes think they can get away with.

 Specific examples include: entering the property without notice or consent, repeatedly calling or messaging at unsociable hours, cutting off utilities, removing doors or windows, threatening the tenant verbally or in writing, and interfering with the tenant's quiet enjoyment of the property.
 All of these are unlawful.
-Some are criminal offences (Lawhive, 2025).
+Some are criminal offences.

 The most common context for harassment is retaliation after a tenant complains about repairs or conditions.
-A landlord who receives a complaint about damp and then starts showing up unannounced is not just being difficult.
-They are potentially committing a criminal offence and exposing themselves to a civil claim.
+A landlord who receives a complaint about damp and then starts showing up unannounced may be committing a criminal offence and exposing themselves to a civil claim.

 If you are experiencing harassment, document every incident.
 Write down dates, times, and what happened.
 Screenshot messages.
 Keep a log.
 This evidence is what makes a council complaint or a court application viable.